elliotvilhelm/python-domain-validation/README.md

 ### Whois Client and Parser
 This is a simple client that is only focused on parsing creation date.
-The motivation for writing this was that many of the whois clients available were spawning child processes and calling the debian whois package.
+The motivation for writing this was that many of the whois clients available were spawning child processes calling the debian whois package.
 This is a security vulnerability when working at an enterprise level, e.g. testing a domain such as `rm -rf /*`.
 It is much safer to directly connect through a socket.